Katie-Davies/Katie-Davies/README.md

 ![react router](https://img.shields.io/badge/-ReactJs-61DAFB?logo=react&logoColor=white&style=flat)
 ![react router](https://img.shields.io/badge/-React%20Router-CA4245?logo=react-router)

 Hey there!

 I am Katie, a full-stack software developer with a background in Primary teaching.

 I have recently graduated from Dev Academy Aotearoa bootcamp.
 An experience that not only taught me how to code but also how to work on a team project with mutiple layers, the importance of Agile roles and effectively communicating a need.

+I am excited to begin collaborating with others on exciting projects where I can continue to consolidate and grow my skills as a developer!

 💻 Checkout my personal portfolio site here